 Castle is committed to fair and open markets for publicly-traded securities.
-In the course of business, we may learn confidential information about publicly traded companies.
-Each of us is prohibited from buying or selling securities based on this information or passing it on to others who then trade ('tipping').
+In the course of business, we may learn confidential information about Castlear any other publicly traded companies.
+Each of us is prohibited from buying or selling securities based on this information or passing it on to others who might trade ('tipping').